Here’s how I started our toddler art group. Plus information and tips to help you start your own kids’ art class.

 I’m a detail oriented person so I read and re-read everything Jean wrote about their toddler art group, from how to start one to process art ideas for toddlers.

 I used Jean’s writing as a guide for my thought process in this.
-Our group is only a few months old so some of these details I’m currently revisiting.
+Here are some of the questions I considered when getting ready to launch my art group.

 1. How Broad an Age Range to Include